Omar-Emam-99/Weakly-Supervised-Offensive-Detection/README.md

 - Use distelbert-base-uncased as an encoder and CrossEntorpy loss for last hidden state head for specific task.
 - Try to perform a NoiseAware loss function .

+##### Dual Contrastive Learning
+* framework that simultaneously learns the features of input samples and the parameters of classifiers in the same space.
+Specifically, DualCL regards the parameters of the classifiers as augmented samples associating to different labels and then exploits the contrastive learning between the input samples and the augmented samples.

 <!-- Getting Started -->
 ### Getting Started